 YCWA has not added the proposed adaptive management because the plan as written is sufficient to address the above concerns.
 YCWA has planned for consultation with relevant agencies and changes to the plan can be made as needed.
-Potential changes will be monitored at sites included within YCWA' proposed Condition AR7, including the effects of the sediment pass-through.
+Potential changes will be monitored at sites included within YCWA's proposed Condition AR7, including the effects of the sediment pass-through, and proposed Condition AR8.